-Early on, Metropolitan State became known for its student-centered approach to serving adult students by recognizing demonstrated learning gained outside the classroom and offering smaller classes along with flexible class schedules.
+Early on, Metro State became known for its student-centered approach to serving adult students by recognizing demonstrated learning gained outside the classroom and offering smaller classes along with flexible class schedules.
 Practitioner-oriented community faculty members continue to teach most courses.
-In addition, Metropolitan State's original competency model allowed students to customize their degree programs to reflect their individual interests and goals.
-The legacy of that exists today in Metropolitan State's College of Individualized Studies, the university's largest college, where students can create and pursue degree programs crafted specifically to meet their educational, professional and personal goals.
+In addition, Metro State allowed students to customize their degree programs to reflect their individual interests and goals.
+The legacy of that focus exists today in Metro State's College of Individualized Studies where students can create and pursue degree programs crafted specifically to meet their educational, professional, and personal goals.